Nick-Son/Expertise/README.md

 ```

 ```

+*Mention all the services the user has to signup for, including mailgun and adding 'authorized recipients'*
 ## Deployment
 Add additional notes about how to deploy this on a live system
 - what commands/steps taken to deploy to heroku?